WebCrew/CMS-Code-Editor/README.md

 Thats a simple but awesome code editor with integrated file manager based on ACE and Emmet which you can use to run as ...

-First I ask you to give my a STAR here at my Repository - would be very nice - thank you :)
+First I ask you to give my repository a STAR please - would be very nice - thank you :)

 1. a basic code editor to edit a project online.
 2. or to load the editor into the Themes folder of a CMS or Forum Script and then use it as a CMS / Forum